-Chad- I lived in the middle of a rice field for a long time.
+Chad: I lived in the middle of a rice field for a long time.
 And so kind of by default I’d walk out my back door and there’s nothing but rice patties.
-So the outdoors were kind of used as a form of punishment for me and I got in trouble a lot as a kid, so I had to do a lot of manual labor.
+So the outdoors was used as a form of punishment for me.
+I got in trouble a lot as a kid, so I had to do a lot of manual labor.

-After living in the Bay Area for about 10 years I got back up here and I was like, well what the heck am I going to do?
-Cause I didn’t really have any hobbies or anything.
-So I started getting into fly fishing cause my dad took me when I was a little kid.
-We’d camp once in awhile and that was my exposure to it at first.
-But I didn’t have a ton.
+After living in the Bay Area for about 10 years, I got back up here and I was like, “What the heck am I going to do?” because I didn’t really have any hobbies or anything.
+So I started getting into fly fishing because my dad took me when I was a little kid.
+We’d camp once in a while.
+That was my exposure to it at first.
+I didn’t have a ton.
 It definitely wasn’t part of my life.
-And up until shoot three years ago, three and a half years ago, I didn’t really hadn’t touched a fly rod in 20 plus years.
+Up until three and a half years ago, I hadn’t touched a fly rod in 20 plus years.

 Why you need a podcast

-Find what you like, find a way to get in and then just go.
-It’s gotta come from a place of passion.
-You can’t just go hey, I want to go make boat loads of money and I’ll just pick something random when sailing is my thing.
+Find what you like, find a way to get in, and then just go.
+It’s got to come from a place of passion.
+You can’t just go, “Hey, I want to go make boat loads of money and I’ll just pick something random,” when sailing is my thing.
 It doesn’t work that way.
-The core of it is you gotta be nuts about the thing and if it happens to be in the outdoors and happens to be something you think you can make money out of, then go for it.
-Then once you check all that stuff off in your head, then you need to figure out how to differentiate yourself.
+The core of it is you got to be nuts about the thing.
+If it happens to be in the outdoors and happens to be something you think you can make money out of, then go for it.
+Once you check all that stuff off in your head, then you need to figure out how to differentiate yourself.

-With someone that’s already in the industry build your network and don’t screw anybody over.
+With someone that’s already in the industry, build your network and don’t screw anybody over.
 Trust is huge.
 The outdoor industry is a very intimate thing.
 Everybody knows everybody.
-It’s like the town I grew up in, a 450 people, you screw up and everybody’s going to know within a week.
+It’s like the town I grew up in of 450 people.
+You screw up and everybody’s going to know within a week.

 Future State Podcast

 Favorite Piece of Gear under $100: